swift-extras/swift-extras-json/README.md

 - [x] does not use Foundation at all
 - [x] does not use `unsafe` Swift syntax
-- [x] no external dependencies other than the Swift STL
+- [x] no external dependencies, only the Swift stdlib required
 - [x] faster than Foundation implementation

 #### Currently not supported